ntnu-itk-autonomous-ship-lab/psbmpc/README.md

-# Cybercolav C++
+# thecolavrepo
+<p> This repository contains branches of different Collision Avoidance (COLAV) algorithms, mainly based on the Scenario-based Model Predictive Control Algorithm [[1]](#1).

+The **sbmpc_catkin_ws** contains the ROS-based colav implemented by Inger Hagen and Giorgio Kufoalor through the Autosea project (with added robustness against obstacle track loss etc. [[3]](#3)), where the original SB-MPC is implemented, in addition to a velocity obstacle algorithm.
+"Insert more information here.."

-<p> This repository implements libraries for the Probabilistic Scenario-based MPC [[2]](#2) in C/C++, one version for the CPU and another experimental for the GPU.
-The algorithm is an extended and improved version of the original one posed in [[1]](#1), which was implemented by Inger Hagen and Giorgio Kufoalor through the Autosea project (with added robustness against obstacle track loss etc. [[3]](#3).
-The libraries are located under libs/. </p>
+The **psbmpc_cxx** implements the Probabilistic Scenario-based MPC [[2]](#2) in C/C++, which is an extended and improved version of the original SB-MPC, with more focus on probabilistic risk assessment, and which allows any given number of avoidance maneuvers in the prediction horizon.
+Here, one version is implemented for the CPU and another experimental for the GPU. </p>

-## Dependencies

-- Matlab C API for the debugging and plotting functionality.
-- Eigen >= 3.3.7
-- CUDA 11.0 and Thrust >= 1.9.9 for the GPU stuff.
-- xoshiro256+ random number generator used in the Collision Probability Estimator implemented for use in the CPU version <http://prng.di.unimi.it/>

-## PSB-MPC library usage
-<p>To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib)" command, and link the corresponding target to your executable test file.
-Then, change directory to either debug or release, and build using standard cmake commands for either a debug or release build. </p>

-## Testing out the library functionality
-<p> Several test functions exist under src/tests to showcase that the different library modules work as intented, and can be used for debugging or to make yourself familiar with the library.
-By opening the CMakeLists.txt files one can specify the module one wish to test.
-NOTE: The .cpp test files are the best for use to make yourself familiar, whereas the .cu CUDA-based test files are experimental and cannot be guaranteed bug free at the moment. </p>

 ## References